jonathan-durbin/G.U.I.D.E/docs/_docs/usage/02_configuration_and_input_handling.md

 ## The G.U.I.D.E debugger

 When designing input, it is often very useful to see what is happening with the input in real time.
-The G.U.I.D.E debugger allows you to see the current state of all actions and their inputs, so you can quickly see if your input is set up correctly.
+The G.U.I.D.E debugger allows us to see the current state of all actions and their inputs, so we can quickly see if our input is set up correctly.
 It also shows the calculated priorities when actions have overlapping input.

-The G.U.I.D.E debugger is a separate scene that you can add to your game.
-It is recommended to put it into a separate canvas layer, but because it is a GUI control node, you can also embed it into your own debugging UI.
-The debugger is a full scene, not just a single node so you need to use the `Instance Child Scene` option in the editor to add it to your scene:
+The G.U.I.D.E debugger is a separate scene that we can add to our game.
+It is recommended to put it into a separate canvas layer, but because it is a GUI control node, we could also embed it into a custom debugging UI.
+The debugger is a full scene, not just a single node so we need to use the `Instance Child Scene` option in the editor to add it to our scene:

 {% include video.html path="assets/img/manual/manual_add_guide_debugger.mp4" %}

-The debugger will automatically update as mapping contexts get enabled or disabled, so all you have to do is to add it to your game and it should work without any additional configuration.
+The debugger will automatically update as mapping contexts get enabled or disabled, so all we have to do is to add it to our game, and it should work without any additional configuration.